Last updated: June 22, 2026 | By: Jake Morrison

 Jake’s Take

-Walmart’s tire rotation is included free with the Tire Installation Package on tires purchased there — if you’re one of those customers, just use it.
-If you didn’t buy tires at Walmart, their standalone rotation price is around $14–$20, which is competitive.
-The practical downside is wait time: Walmart Auto Care Centers can run 45–90 minutes on a busy weekend.
+Walmart’s tire rotation is included free with the Tire Installation Package on tires purchased there – if you’re one of those customers, just use it.
+If you didn’t buy tires at Walmart, their standalone rotation is still just $5 per tire – $20 for a full set – which is competitive nationally.
+The practical downside is wait time: Walmart Auto Care Centers can run 45-90 minutes on a busy weekend.
 For a quick standalone rotation, Discount Tire is faster and their free lifetime rotation (for tires purchased there) is even better value.
 Walmart’s rotation deal makes most sense if you’re already there getting an oil change or have their tires.

 Frequently Asked Questions